Roberto Francisco Chiari Remón

-Roberto Francisco Chiari Remón (March 2, 1905 in Panama City – March 1, 1981) was the President of Panama in 1949 and from 1960 to 1964.
+Roberto Francisco Chiari Remón (March 2, 1905 – March 1, 1981) was the President of Panama in 1949 and from 1960 to 1964.
 He belonged to the Liberal Party.

 Before being president

 He was president of the Chamber of Commerce.
 He worked in the sugar company of his family with his father Rodolfo Chiari and brothers.
 He was the only one of his brothers that was interested on politics.
 He was elected to the National Assembly in 1940.
 During the Ricardo de la Guardia administration he was Minister of Health and Public Works.
 He was one of Domingo Díaz Arosemena's vice presidents and briefly served as acting president in 1949.
 He lost the presidential elections of 1952.
 He was president of his Liberal Party for the next 8 years.

 1960 election

 He was elected in a clean and peaceful election.
 He was campaigning against former president Ricardo Arias and Victor Goytia.